Awedtan/HellaAPI/README.md

 #### Include

+> api/resource?include={field1}&include={field2}

 Specify fields to include in the response.
 If a request contains both `include` and `exclude` parameters, only `include` parameters will be considered.

-> api/resource?include={field1}&include={field2}

 #### Exclude

+> api/resource?exclude={field1}&exclude={field2}

 Specify fields to exclude from the response.

-> api/resource?exclude={field1}&exclude={field2}
+If a request contains both `include` and `exclude` parameters, only `include` parameters will be considered.

 #### Limit

+> api/resource?limit={number}

 Specify a maximum number of documents to return.

-> api/resource?limit={number}

 ### Data format